 Under guidelines established by the Board of Regents (BOR) of the University System of Georgia (USG), Kennesaw State University is required to determine the tuition classification for tuition payment purposes of all applicants or students of the University in accordance with BOR Policy 4.3.2 Student Residency.

 A student’s initial tuition classification is determined by the answers they provide on their application for admission.
-If the student does not agree with their initial tuition classification, they can appeal the decision to the Tuition Classification Officer in the Registrar’s Office.
+If the student does not agree with their initial tuition classification, they can appeal the decision to the Tuition Classification Officer in the Enrollment Customer Service Center.
 Should the student enroll as a Non-Resident and later want to be considered a Resident, the student must submit a Petition to Change Tuition Classification.
 The student has until 30 days after the first day of class of the term they are trying to get in-state tuition to appeal their tuition classification.
 If approved, the change is not retroactive to prior semesters.

 The policy around tuition classification can be summarized in the following main points.